Open to a new way of thinking?

-Merchandising is a real mix of creative planning, financials and analysis.
-Our Merchandising teams anticipate consumer buying patterns and product trends, plan the volume of merchandise to be sent to different stores and countries across Europe and interpret our sales performance to make commercial recommendations.
-Working closely with Buyers means reviewing products, visiting European stores, and ultimately ensuring that the right goods are in the right stores (and in the right quantities) at exactly the right time.
-The breadth of our business – and the fact that we have stores across Europe with different customer bases – makes merchandising at TJX an exciting learning experience.
+Working in Merchandising, you’ll have a real variety of work from creative planning and financials to analysis and trading.
+Our teams anticipate consumer buying patterns and product trends, make commercial decisions and plan and ship the merchandise to our different counties, channels and stores across Europe.
+Partnering with Buyers means reviewing products, visiting European stores, and ultimately ensuring that the right goods are in the right stores (and in the right quantities) at exactly the right time.
+Our business has stores across six countries in Europe with different customer bases, and that breadth makes Merchandising at TJX Europe really exciting.

-Buying is responsible for buying the products that we sell.
-Unlike most retailers, our Buyers are always out searching for amazing brands empowered to make decisions and negotiate there and then.
-This means they can stay very close to the business and be more flexible – as well as negotiate some fantastic deals.
+Our Buying teams are ultimately responsible for the products we sell.
+But while most retail Buyers only go out a few times a year, ours are always out searching for amazing brands.
+As a Buyer at TJX Europe, you’re empowered to negotiate and make decisions on the spot.
+This means you can stay very close to the business and be more flexible – as well as negotiate some fantastic deals.
 The relationships that our Buyers build with vendors are crucial to the business’ success.